habibazaraei/karabang-seniorproject/README.md

 ## 🖊️ Q&A

-> **Q:** Why songs in song selection are all blank (???)?
+> **Q: Why songs in song selection are all blank (???)? **
-> **A:** After grading our project, we will create a copy of the directory, and remove the current song list for copyright reasons.
-Youj can add your songs to your own code
+> **A: After grading our project, we will create a copy of the directory, and remove the current song list for copyright reasons.
+You can add your songs to your own code. **
 ## 🏆 Examples that inspire me

 These are a few projects that I think have very effective READMEs.
 You look at the README and you can quickly gain what you need to answer the few questions I posed earlier.